hongxinli/Dijit-Tree-CheckBox/Store.md

 objects.
 Both the cbtree [Hierarchy](#the-hierarchy-store) and [Object](#the-object-store) store provide support for a parent property which enable them to fetch either the children or the parent(s) of an object.
-The actual object property to be used is set using the store's **_parentProperty_** attribute.
-The default for this property is "parent".
+The actual object property to be used is set using the store's [parentProperty](Store-API#wiki-parentproperty) attribute.
+The default value for this property is "parent".

 ```javascript
 [